Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

 ### Setting Environment Variables

-Update the `cognigyEnv` section to reflect the correct domain names for your environment:
+Update the `cognigyEnv` section to ensure it reflects the correct domain names for your environment:

 ```yaml
 cognigyEnv: